Taurus–Littrow: Formation and geography

-Based on Apollo 17 observations, the valley floor is generally a gently rolling plane.
+Based on Apollo 17 observations, the valley floor is generally a gently rolling plain.
 Boulders of various sizes, together with other geologic deposits, are scattered throughout the valley.
 At the ALSEP lunar experiment deployment area, located west of the immediate landing site, the boulders average about four meters in size and are higher in concentration than in other areas of the valley.

 The Tycho impact, which occurred between 15–20 and 70–95 million years ago, formed secondary crater clusters in various locations of the Moon.
 Data from the examination of these clusters suggest that the central crater cluster in the valley formed as a result of that impact.
 Analysis of known secondary impact clusters resulting from the Tycho impact reveals that the majority of them have a downrange ejecta blanket, or debris layer, with a distinctive 'birdsfoot' pattern.
 Apollo 17 observation data and comparison between the valley's central crater cluster and known Tycho secondary impacts indicate many similarities between them.

 The valley's central crater cluster has a 'birdsfoot' ejecta pattern that points in the direction of Tycho and the debris pattern of the light mantle points directly towards the South massif.
 The latter lends further support to the hypothesis that the light mantle formed as a result of an avalanche from the South massif, perhaps as a result of secondary Tycho impacts.
 Large-scale analysis suggests that the crater cluster may be part of a larger secondary Tycho cluster, which may include craters on the North massif and other clusters as far north as Littrow crater.
 If indeed related, these smaller clusters could then form a large cluster, a constituent of a nearby ray of Tycho.